libsql/sqld/docs/HTTP_V2_SPEC.md

-# The sqld HTTP API v2 specification ("Hrana over HTTP")
+# The libsql-server HTTP API v2 specification ("Hrana over HTTP")

 Version 2 of the HTTP API ("Hrana over HTTP") exposes stateful streams from Hrana over HTTP.
 It provides functionality equivalent to Hrana and it is useful